Is commercial cleaning a good startup idea? How does one run a commercial cleaning business?

 1- The Right Insurance

 Just about all businesses need some form of business insurance.
 For commercial cleaning services, it comes in the form of janitorial services insurance.
-New business owners will find help available at garrity-insurance.com that can minimize the risk of legal troubles and inspire more confidence in their clients.
+New business owners will find help available at garrity-insurance.com to minimize the risk of legal troubles and inspire more confidence in their clients.

 2- Right Cleaning Supplies